Yosuke Asaji

 Yosuke Asaji (born 24 May 1993) is a Japanese professional golfer.

 Professional career

 Asaji won the 2019 Asia-Pacific Diamond Cup Golf (a co-sanctioned event with the Asian Tour), to qualify for the 2019 Open Championship.
 He earned entry into that tournament through Monday qualifier.
 He finished the 2019 Open Championship in a tie for 67th place.
 Later in 2019 he won a five-way playoff at the ANA Open after making a birdie at the first extra hole.

 Asaji has two wins on the Japan Challenge Tour.

+In November 2025, Asaji won the Moutai Singapore Open, defeating Wang Jeung-hun in a playoff for his second Asian Tour victory.